zilishen/documentation/content/includes/nginx-plus/usage-tracking/view-nginx-plus-count.md

+---
+docs:
+---

 After you've installed NGINX Instance Manager on a dedicated host and configured reporting for your NGINX data plane, you can view the number of instances that have successfully registered with Instance Manager.

 1. {{< include "nim/webui-nim-login.md" >}}
-2. On the left menu, select **NGINX Plus**.
+1. On the left menu, select **NGINX Plus**.
-3. (Optional) To download a list of your NGINX Plus instances, select **Export**.
+1. (Optional) To download a list of your NGINX Plus instances, select **Export**.
 Keep in mind that the exported list is limited to the current page count.